Miniature Pinscher Breed Summary

 |Other Names||Min Pin, King of the Toys, Zwergpinscher|

 The Min Pin is discussed as being both very strong-willed and bursting full of energy - true to their Terrier heritage.
-They are also a highly curious breed and like to know what's going on around them, making them excellent watchdogs.
+They are a highly curious breed and like to know what's going on around them, making them excellent watchdogs.
 Their high intelligence also means they are relatively easy to train and quick to pick things up, which does also include bad habits.
-However, they absolutely love 'hoomans' and form extremely strong bonds with their owners, which remains unbreakable throughout their lives.
-These doggies will need plenty of socialisation and training from a young age so that they mature into happy and well-rounded doggies!
+However, they absolutely love family and form extremely strong bonds with their owners, which remains unbreakable throughout their lives.
+These dogs need plenty of socialisation and training from a young age so that they mature into happy and well-rounded pets!